-The RA reports directly to faculty supervisor and administrative manager in the Research Staff Services office.
-Ideal RA candidates will be comfortable in an environment that requires a high level of independence and intellectual curiosity and the ability to use discretionary judgment.
+The Research Associate position reports directly to faculty supervisors and administrative manager in the Research Staff Services office.
+Ideal RA candidates will be comfortable in an environment that requires a high level of independence, intellectual curiosity, and the ability to use discretionary judgment.

 Additional Qualifications and Skills

-Evidence of prior high-quality, original academic writing, and background in analysis and interpretation of relevant data, research, news, and literature.
-All positions will be given a writing exam.
-Ability to read academic, subject-specific information and write a reasoned and thoughtful analysis, as well as produce a creative interpretation, is a must.
-Diplomatic skills, comfort in interacting with prominent individuals, and grace under pressure are essential.
+Excellent skills related to the Microsoft Office Suite are expected, as is evidence of academic excellence and strong non-fiction writing.
+Proven evidence of independent research is necessary.
+Evidence of prior high-quality, original academic writing, and background in analysis and interpretation of relevant data, research, news, and literature is helpful.
+Ability to read academic, subject-specific information and write a reasoned and thoughtful analysis, as well as produce an original interpretation, is a must.

 The candidate must have extremely high standards in terms of quality of work, attention to detail, strong organization skills, and absolute commitment to task completion.
-The candidate must be able to balance multiple tasks and shifting priorities under tight deadlines at an accelerated pace when necessary.
+Must be able to balance multiple tasks and shifting priorities under tight deadlines at an accelerated pace when necessary.
 It is helpful if the candidate is familiar with navigating a complex organization, such as Harvard Business School.

-This is a half-time term appointment starting this summer (start date flexible) and running through June 30, 2024, with potential for reappointment.
-All Research Associate roles at HBS are structured as term appointments.
+This is a half-time term appointment starting now through June 30, 2024, with potential for re-appointment for the following year.
+All HBS RA roles are structured as one-year appointments.

 This role is offered as a hybrid (some combination of onsite and remote) where you are required to be onsite at our Boston, MA based campus 2-4 days per week.
 Specific days and schedule will be determined between you and your manager.